burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

    *a = *b;
    *b = temp_temp;
 }
-//C: specialization which in fact even skips <> in template-id of swap template<>
+//C: specialization which in fact even skip <> in template-id of swap function template<>
 void swap(int* a, int* b)
 {